Tommy Pham

-Thomas James Pham (born March 8, 1988) is an American professional baseball outfielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Tampa Bay Rays, San Diego Padres, Cincinnati Reds, Boston Red Sox, New York Mets, Arizona Diamondbacks, Chicago White Sox, Kansas City Royals and Pittsburgh Pirates.
+Thomas James Pham (born March 8, 1988) is an American professional baseball outfielder for the Chicago White Sox of Major League Baseball (MLB).
+He has previously played in MLB for the St. Louis Cardinals, Tampa Bay Rays, San Diego Padres, Cincinnati Reds, Boston Red Sox, New York Mets, Arizona Diamondbacks, Kansas City Royals, and Pittsburgh Pirates.

 Pham was selected by the Cardinals in the 16th round of the 2006 MLB draft.
 After a number of injuries and a vision impairment in 2008 related to keratoconus (which he overcame the following year with contact lenses that give him 20/15 vision in both eyes) he made his MLB debut nine seasons after being drafted.
 In 2017, Pham became the first Cardinals batter since 1900 to record at least a .300 batting average, 20 home runs, 20 doubles, and 20 stolen bases in the same season.